Fuel JournalBasics & Guides28 min read

 Think of macro tracking as training wheels.
 Over time, you will internalize portions and can track less while staying consistent.

-People do not eat "macros."
+People do not eat macros in isolation.
 They eat patterns.
 Macro ratios often cluster by diet style.

 Mediterranean Diet